apache/incubator-kie-kogito-runtimes/README.md

     * Adjust the version in the poms, manifests and other eclipse stuff:

-            $ droolsjbpm-build-bootstrap/script/release/update-version-all.sh 5.2.0.Final 5.3.0-SNAPSHOT 5.1.0.Final 5.2.0-SNAPSHOT
+            $ droolsjbpm-build-bootstrap/script/release/update-version-all.sh 6.2.0.Final 6.3.0-SNAPSHOT 6.2.0.Final 6.3.0-SNAPSHOT

         * Commit those changes:

                 $ droolsjbpm-build-bootstrap/script/git-all.sh add .

-                $ droolsjbpm-build-bootstrap/script/git-all.sh commit -m"Set next development version: 5.3.0-SNAPSHOT"
+                $ droolsjbpm-build-bootstrap/script/git-all.sh commit -m"Set next development version: 6.3.0-SNAPSHOT"

-        * Push all changes, both the first and the last version change commit, to the repository *together*:
+        * Push all changes to the blessed repository:

                 $ droolsjbpm-build-bootstrap/script/git-all.sh push

         * Warning: Guvnor has a hard-coded version number in org.drools.guvnor.server.test.GuvnorIntegrationTest.createDeployment.
 This must be changed manually and committed.

-        * Warning: script update-version-all.sh did not update all versions in all modules for 5.5.0.Final.
+        * Warning: script update-version-all.sh did not update all versions in all modules for 6.2.0.Final.
 Check all have been updated with the following and re-run if required.

-                $ grep -r '5.4.0-SNAPSHOT' **/pom.xml or for i in $(find . -name "pom.xml"); do grep '5.4.0-SNAPSHOT' $i; done
+                $ grep -r '6.2.0-SNAPSHOT' **/pom.xml or for i in $(find . -name "pom.xml"); do grep '6.2.0-SNAPSHOT' $i; done

         * Warning: If releasing from master (i.e. a Beta release) and the push fails as there have been other commits to the remote master branch it might be necessary to pull.

                 $ droolsjbpm-build-bootstrap/script/git-all.sh pull

+    * Checkout back to your local release branch.

+        $ git-all.sh checkout r6.2.0.Final

-* Push the local tag to the remote blessed repository.
+* Push the local tag from the local release branch to the remote blessed repository.

-        $ droolsjbpm-build-bootstrap/script/release/git-push-tag-all.sh 5.2.0.Final 5.1.0.Final
+        $ droolsjbpm-build-bootstrap/script/release/git-push-tag-all.sh 6.2.0.Final 6.2.0.Final

     * Push your changes to the release branch: